This content mentions anxiety and trauma, which some people may find triggering.

-- Mental Health Foundation is committed to promoting an anti-racist, inclusive community where we can all be ourselves.
+- The Mental Health Foundation is committed to promoting an anti-racist, inclusive community where we can all be ourselves.

 - The Mental Health Foundation relies on voluntary donations to provide evidence-based advice and carry out vital work to prevent poor mental health.

-Blog: The cost-of-living and your mental health
+The cost of living and your mental health

-Advice to help you get through the cost-of-living crisis, including getting control of your finances; managing housing, food and energy costs; and looking after your mental and physical health, diet and sleep.
+Advice to help you get through the cost of living crisis, including getting control of your finances, managing housing, food and energy costs and looking after your mental and physical health, diet and sleep.